Why Your Best Content Is Invisible

 This isn’t a content quality problem.
 It’s a distribution problem.
 And it’s the single biggest blind spot in B2B content marketing right now.

-Here’s the brutal math: the average B2B company publishes 4-6 blog posts per month.
-If each post takes 10-20 hours to produce, that’s 40-120 hours of investment monthly.
-And most of that investment disappears into a Google-shaped void after week one.
+The brutal math: the average B2B company publishes 4–6 blog posts per month.
+If each post takes 10–20 hours to produce, that’s 40–120 hours of investment monthly.
+Most of that investment disappears into a Google-shaped void after week one.

 The fix isn’t more content.
 It’s a distribution engine.